Paris meat cleaver attacker's identity in doubt

 Investigators found a photo of an identity document on the attacker's cellphone of a man by the same name, aged 25, a source close to the investigation told AFP.

-The man seriously injured two employees of TV production agency Premieres Lignes, whose offices are in the same city centre block that used to house Charlie Hebdo, which has since moved to a secret location.
+The attacker seriously injured two employees of a TV production agency, whose offices are in the same block that used to house Charlie Hebdo, which has since moved to a secret location.

 The attacker told investigators he thought he was targeting staff of Charlie Hebdo, which he did not know had moved.